coderefinery/research-software-engineering/README.md

 - Why?
 - Checklist
-- In-code
+- In-code documentation
-- README
+- Often a README is enough
-- Building websites
+- When projects grow out of a README

 ## Sharing and reusing